Teoge/MarkToolForParkingLotPoint/README.md

 ### Requirement
 MATLAB (In windows, please set your display setting to 100% to fully display the GUI.)
+For small screen in notebook, use the fig file in folder "SmallScreenUI" instead.

 ### How to use:
 #### 1. Read Image